mengzzz0628/syllabus.space/FUTURE.md

 * maybe bulk registration of students, with limits to authentication to local method

-* make market for instructors and students
+* make market for instructors and students: 1c/quiz?